Black Cats, Kemble 2010 - ©Nigel Key

+The carefully choreographed display features a full display of the precision and aerobatic capabilities of the Lynx.
 The acclaimed aerobatic display has been described as an aerial ballet but also features high-speed crosses, close formation work and opposing manoeuvres.

 The Team started in 2001 as the 'Lynx Pair' and have been the first official Royal Navy flying display team since the 'Sharks' disbanded in the mid-1990s.